Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

+\textbf{Power Side Channel:} \citeauthor{shao2008new} \cite{shao2008new} provides a solution for power-side channel attacks on traditional bus-based architectures.
+The countermeasure is combined with a novel bus arbiter and random number generator.
+When the bus arbiter receives a request, it will send the random number generated by the random number generator to both the master and the slave of the communication.
+The master will insert random dummy data with valid data.
+The slave can distinguish actual data using a random number.
+The dummy data in the middle will obfuscate power values making it hard to correctly guess actual data values using power side channel analysis.

-So far, we have discussed countermeasures to defend against side-channel attacks.
-Now we will focus on security countermeasures to defend against other types of attacks. \citeauthor{ancajas2014fort} \cite{ancajas2014fort} proposed Fort-NoC which is a solution for snooping eavesdropping attacks in a compromised NoC.
+\textbf{Snooping:} \citeauthor{ancajas2014fort} \cite{ancajas2014fort} proposed Fort-NoC, which is a solution for snooping eavesdropping attacks in a compromised NoC.
 The solution uses a series of techniques to provide both reactive and proactive multi-level protection.
 The data scrambling technique scrambles the critical data at SoC firmware before handing it over to NoCs' network interface.
-This technique affects the backdoor activation of the HT and also makes the leaked data incomprehensible to the attacker.
+This technique affects the HT's backdoor activation and makes the leaked data incomprehensible to the attacker.
 The packet certification technique simply adds an encrypted tag at the end of the packet by the SoC firmware.
-The packets with invalid tags will be discarded making it harder for covert communication initiated at compromised NoC.
+The packets with invalid tags will be discarded, making it harder for covert communication initiated at compromised NoC.
 Node obfuscation technique decouples and hides the source and destination of a given communication.
 These three fort-NoC techniques have minimum performance overhead of 3.8\%, 2\% and 001\% in terms of packet latency.
-These methods highlight that mult-level security can mitigate the snooping attack in compromised NoC with low overhead.
+These methods highlight that multi-level security can mitigate the snooping attack in compromised NoC with low overhead.